home contributing bugs download online pages

 BUGS top

-Before kernel 2.6.21, mincore() did not return correct information for
+Before Linux 2.6.21, mincore() did not return correct information

-MAP_PRIVATE mappings, or for non-linear mappings (established using
+for MAP_PRIVATE mappings, or for nonlinear mappings (established

 SEE ALSO top